A Local’s Guide to the Best Italian Restaurants in Providence

 If you are willing to venture outside of Providence, my favorite Italian restaurant outside of the city is La Masseria in East Greenwich.
 My in-laws first discovered their locations in NYC and are friendly with some of the staff that are originally from Capri, where they have vacationed so frequently.

 We always start with an order of fried zucchini strips for the table to share.
-Then I either have the Dover Sole, Branzino, or, when they have it, drool over the egg yolk ravioli with black truffles.
+Then I either have the Dover Sole, Branzino, or, when they have it, we drool over the egg yolk ravioli with black truffles.

 Are you hungry yet?
 I sure am!